 If you are using many different species of wood, hardwood, and softwood, and use the same CNC router bits you will also see the impact of the dull CNC router bit on the softwood carving.

 This is the reason a habitual cleaning and sharpening process is important.
 It will save you time, wasteful material, and money with a simple cleaning and sharpening process.
 This is the key to avoiding CNC router bit burning on your end product which we will address how to fix and clean up in the next section.

 How does the species of wood affect the dulling and router bit burns when you are carving a hardwood such as oak.
 The formula which you now know can be confusing.
 What do you do?

 You need to consider the hardness of the species of wood you are carving.
-So harder wood equals slower speed with your CNC router bit.
-Are there any generic rules of thumb.
+So harder wood equals the slower speed with your CNC router bit.
+Are there any general rules of thumb?
 The answer is very confusing.
 However, there may be a couple of answers which may help you.

 How To Fix CNC Router Bit Burns After I Have Carved My Wood Sign